ABHISHIKTH5C0/ETL_pipeline_adsdatA/README.md

     <ul>- Raw data is loaded into this schema and we assign data types as per data. </ul>
     <br>
     <ol> 2.
 Storedata schema</ol>
-    <ul>- In this level we will load clean data by filtering the duplicates and creat the distinct value data frame with transformations as per business requiremtn.</ul>
+    <ul>- In this level we will load clean data by filtering the duplicates and creat the distinct value data frame with transformations as per business requirement.</ul>
     <br>
     <ol> 3.
 Reportdata schema </ol>
     <ul>- This schema contains the completed busness required data tables.</ul>
     <br>
-   by segregating schema's in postgreSQL database we can track the data utlisation as per busness requirement.
+   by segregating schema's in postgreSQL database we can track the data utilisation as per business requirement.
   </li>
   <li>These schema's created by using the <a href='https://pypi.org/project/psycopg2/'>psycopg2</a> library where it used to connect the PgAdmin with configuration and
   it helps to execute the SQL statments</li>